-Fork sinks through three layers of cloud-soft sponge that has soaked up pineapple syrup; meringue filling and frosting wrap each bite in stretchy sweetness.
-Pineapple bits provide acid bursts that cut the sugar.
-Vanilla and lime zest in the sponge balance the candy-sweet suspiro.
+Fork sinks through layers of cloud-soft cake that has soaked up sweet syrup; the suspiro coating and the same frosting between the layers wrap each bite in stretchy sweetness.
+Pineapple bits give acid bursts that cut the sugar.
+Vanilla, orange and lime zest in the crumb balance the candy-sweet suspiro.
 A slice is heavy in the hand but vanishes in three bites; sugar coma optional.

 Variations

-Different filling flavors: guayaba (guava), pineapple-coconut, dulce de leche, fresa (strawberry).
+Different filling flavors: guava, pineapple-coconut, dulce de leche, strawberry.
 Color of the suspiro changes by occasion — pink for girls' quinceañeras, blue for boys' birthdays, white for weddings.
 Some Santiago bakers add Dominican rum to the syrup for an adult cake.

 On the Palate